Make-School-Courses/FEW-2.4-Native-Development-with-JavaScript/Lessons/Lesson-09.md

 />
 ```

-Here you set the title, background clor and some styles on the title.
+Here you set the title, background color of the nav bar, tint color, and font types of the title.

 You can set styles across all views by applying them to the navigator.